Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Kinetic Langevin Dynamics

 \begin{remark} An equivalent condition for a symmetric matrix $\mathcal{H}$ of the form (\ref{eq:contraction_matrix}) to be positive definite is $C\succ 0$ and $AC - B^{2} \succ 0$ when $A$, $B$ and $C$ commute.
 One could equivalently prove that $C \succ 0$ instead of $A \succ 0$ if it is more convenient. \end{remark}

-Our general approach to prove contraction of some popular kinetic Langevin dynamics schemes is to prove the conditions of Prop. \ref{Prop:PD} are satisfied to establish contraction.
+Our general approach to prove contraction of kinetic Langevin dynamics schemes is to prove the conditions of Proposition \ref{Prop:PD} are satisfied to establish contraction.
 We will use the notation laid out in this section in the proofs given in the appendix.